 New Zealand's public health measures (including border restrictions) have eliminated COVID-19 infection in our communities during most of the time in 2020-2021.
-It is important to understand influenza and non-influenza respiratory virus transmission in our communities in the post-COVID-19 world.
+It also altered the predictable seasonal circulation patterns of many respiratory viruses including almost non-existence of influenza virus circulation during 2020-2021.
+Therefore, it is important to understand influenza and non-influenza respiratory virus transmission in our communities in the post-COVID-19 world.
 Tables 1&2 below indicate all swabs tested for influenza and non-influenza respiratory viruses since 16 May 2022.